VISUAL ARTISTS

 Photograph: Juha Åman

-Mermaid 2015
+MERMAID 2015

 Materials: Tuna skin, wood, water pumps, electronics, plastic tubes and bottles.
 Size: height: 2,5 m; length: 4 m; width: 0,5 m.